SashaFlores/CASESTUDY-COINBASE/CASESTUDY-COINBASE-master/README.md

 * ***`WHY ARE THESE TECHNOLOGIES APPROPRIATE FOR YOUR SOLUTION?`***

-Beacsue when complex data vizulation is added to to the flow of raw data, it will be much easier for users to make confident decisions. it's a very useful tool for data cleaning, exploring data structure, detecting outliners, identifying trends & clusters, spotting patterns, & presenting results.
+Beacsue when complex data vizulation is added to to the flow of raw data, it will be much easier for users to make confident decisions.
+It is a very useful tool for data cleaning, exploring data structure, detecting outliners, identifying trends & clusters, spotting patterns, & presenting results.

 -----------------------------------------------------------------